City of London Corporation: Court of Aldermen

 Wards originally elected aldermen for life, but the term is now only six years.
 Aldermen may, if they so choose, submit to an election before the six-year period ends.
 In any case, an election must be held no later than six years after the previous election.
 The sole qualification for the office is that aldermen must be Freemen of the City; candidates are not required to be a resident, leaseholder or freehold owner of land in the ward in which they seek to run, nor even of the City of London.

-Alderman serve on the Court of Common Council concurrent with their service on the Court of Alderman.
+Aldermen serve on the Court of Common Council concurrent with their service on the Court of Aldermen.
 Additionally, they select the Recorder of London, the senior Circuit judge on the Central Criminal Court, who sits on the Court of Alderman, and serve of boards as governors and trustees for various institutions with connections to the city.
 Alderman are also ex officio justices of the peace.

 Court of Common Council

 The Guildhall's North Wing, housing the Corporation's offices.

 On formal occasions, as here in the Guildhall's Old Library, the Common Councilmen wear blue fur-trimmed robes.

 The Court of Common Council, also known as the Common Council of the City of London, is formally referred to as the Mayor, Aldermen, and Commons of the City of London in Common Council assembled.
 The "Court" is the primary decision-making body of the City of London Corporation and meets nine times per year, though most of its work is carried out by committees.

 The Common Council is the police authority for the City of London, a police area that covers the City including the Inner Temple and Middle Temple and which has its own police force – the City of London Police – separate from the Metropolitan Police, which polices the remainder of Greater London.

 Each ward may choose a number of common councilmen.
 A common councilman must be a registered voter in a City ward, own a freehold or lease land in the City, or reside in the City for the year prior to the election.
 The individual must also be over 21; a Freeman of the City; and a British, Irish, Commonwealth or EU citizen.
-Common Council elections are held every four years, most recently in March 2022.
+Common Council elections are held every four years, most recently in March 2025.
 Common councilmen may use the postnominals CC.